canonical/launchpad-manual/user/get-started.rst

 Launchpad is a hosting and collaboration service for software projects.
 You can use Launchpad to:

-* report and learn more about bugs in software you use - `more about Bugs </explanation/feature-highlights/the-bug-tracker>`_
+* report and learn more about bugs in software you use - :ref:`more about Bugs <the-launchpad-bug-tracker>`
-* help translate software - `more about Translations </explanation/translating-with-launchpad/translating-with-launchpad>`_
+* help translate software - :ref:`more about Translations <translating-with-launchpad>`
 * host, share and find code
-* ask for help with software - `more about Answers <explanation/answers/answer-tracker>`_
+* ask for help with software - :ref:`more about Answers <launchpad-answer-tracker>`
 * plan, assign and follow the progress of chunks of work `more about Blueprint <https://help.launchpad.net/Blueprint>`_
-* create and host Ubuntu packages - `more about Personal Package Archives </reference/packaging/ppas/index>`_.
+* create and host Ubuntu packages - `more about Personal Package Archives <../reference/packaging/ppas/>`_

-You can also `register your software project </explanation/projects/registering-project>`_ in our directory, then pick and choose which parts of Launchpad you want to use.
-It's free for `free software projects </reference/launchpad-and-community/legal/launchpad-policies>`_ - `contact us </reference/launchpad-and-community/feedback-on-launchpad>`_ if your project uses a non-free licence.
+You can also :ref:`register your software project <registering-your-project>` in our directory, then pick and choose which parts of Launchpad you want to use.
+It's free for :ref:`free software projects <launchpad-policies>` - :ref:`contact us <talk-to-us-about-launchpad>` if your project uses a non-free licence.

 Want to know more about what Launchpad can do?
 Take `our tour <https://launchpad.net/+tour>`_.